jeffmcmahan/server-dom/README.md

 #### Requirements

-Both cheerio and jsdom are aiming at creating something far more like the real DOM environment that is required for server-side document generation and manipulation for purposes of producing good quality, valid HTML output.
+Both cheerio and jsdom are aiming at creating something far more like the real DOM environment than is required for server-side document generation and manipulation for purposes of producing good quality, valid HTML output.
 Scraping is altogether more demanding, and not something server-dom aims to handle.